GNB-UAM/Garrido-Pena_Modulation-neural-dynamics-by-CW-NIR-stimulation/README.md

 Note that the df_all_waveforms.pkl must be stored in data/violins-data/.
 This script automatically generates a directory unless it already exists.

-Figure 1 in the appendix will be generated also after running the script if "-pc" option is included.
+Figure 2 in the supporting material will be generated also after running the script if "-pc" option is included.

 To run the t-test from the violin experiments run: